jake-yukich/jake-yukich/README.md

 ## Hi there 👋

 Hi, I’m Jake.
 I have a background in computer science and molecular biology, with experience spanning software engineering, machine learning, and biochemistry.

-My current interests include bioML, AI safety (e.g. with respect to biosecurity), and photography.
+  * 🧠 Currently thinking about AI safety and biosecurity
+  * 📫 Can be reached at jake.yukich@gmail.com
+  * 📍 San Francisco

 <!--
 **jake-yukich/jake-yukich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.